 Due to the size of car sales premises sites can, on occasion, be the subject of excessive signage which can present an image of clutter.
-Signage will be permissable on the same level as petrol filling stations (canopy signage, building fascia signage and a single totem sign).
+Building fascia signage and a single totem sign will be permissible.
 In addition, incidental advertisement on sale vehicles will also be acceptable.
 Illumination of signage, where considered to adversely affect nearby residential property or road safety, will not be permitted.
 The use of flags, flywheels and balloons will not generally be supported.